How to Entertain your Dog at Home

 Let them have the toys they don’t play with often during the day and bring their regular ones back for the evening time, especially if they have an attachment to one for comfort.

-Not all cubs are allowed to play around the whole house, so do adapt this depending on where your cubs are allowed to go.
+Not all dogs are allowed to play around the whole house, so do adapt this depending on where your dogs are allowed to go.
 But letting your dogs have different places to be during the day can help them be comfortable in different settings, see things from different places and it’s a chance for them to get a bit of indoor exercise in.

 Even if they are only allowed downstairs, keep the back door open or the blinds and curtains, so they can see the outside world from different parts of the house as a change of scenery for them.